Chart Color Schemes

 Household Composition

-Horsham features high concentrations of lone person households, with a fairly typical median household size
+Horsham features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 61.9% of all households, including 23.1% couples with children, 26.5% couples without children, and 11.4% single parent families.
-Non-family households account for the remaining 38.1%, with lone person households at 34.8% and group households comprising 3.2%.
-The median household size is 2.2 people, which aligns with the average in the Rest of Vic.
+Family households comprise 61.9% of all households, including 23.1% couples with children, 26.5% couples without children, and 11.4% single parent families.
+Non-family households make up the remaining 38.1%, with lone person households at 34.8% and group households comprising 3.2%.
+The median household size is 2.2 people, smaller than the Rest of Vic average of 2.4.

 Frequently Asked Questions - Households